Toilsify/.github/profile/README.md

 🌈 We are currently creating a solution that allows users to find public toilets around them.

-🌱 We are using web technologies that will simplify human living and promoting [SDG GOALS] (https://www.google.com/search?client=opera&q=sdg+goals+list&sourceid=opera&ie=UTF-8&oe=UTF-8).
+🌱 We are using web technologies that will simplify human living and promoting [SDG GOALS](https://www.google.com/search?client=opera&q=sdg+goals+list&sourceid=opera&ie=UTF-8&oe=UTF-8).

 👯 We are looking to collaborate with other open-source developers to add more features to this web app.